Dewald Brevis: Franchise career

 In February 2022, Brevis was bought by the Mumbai Indians (MI) in the 2022 Indian Premier League auction.
 He was retained by MI for the 2023 & 2024 seasons.

 Brevis played for St Kitts & Nevis Patriots in the 2022 edition of the CPL.
-In a game against the Trinbago Knight Riders he hit 5 sixes off 5 consecutive balls he faced..
+In a game against the Trinbago Knight Riders he hit 5 sixes off 5 consecutive balls he faced.

 Brevis was signed by MI Cape Town for the inaugural season of the SA20, and was retained for the 2024, 2025 editions.
 Brevis won the Rising Star award of 2025 season.

 In July 2022, he was signed by the Kandy Falcons for the third edition of the Lanka Premier League.

 He also played for MI New York in the inaugural 2023 season of the MLC in the USA.
 He scored an unbeaten 41 off 33 in the second qualifier to help MI New York reach the final, which they eventually won.

 On 18 April 2025, Brevis was signed by the Chennai Super Kings as a replacement for the injured Gurjapneet Singh.

-On 25 May 2025 in the 67th match of the 2025 Indian Premier League He played a match winning knock of 57 off 23 which included 4 fours and 5 sixes against the Gujurat Titans which also earned him Man of the Match..He will remain in csk squad in 2026 ipl season as the team retained this player.
+On 25 May 2025 in the 67th match of the 2025 Indian Premier League He played a match winning knock of 57 off 23 which included 4 fours and 5 sixes against the Gujurat Titans which also earned him Man of the Match.
+He was retained for the 2026 IPL season.

 In March 2025, Brevis signed a contract with Hampshire County Cricket Club to play for them in that year's T20 Blast, with an option to also feature in the County Championship team.

 He was not retained by MI Cape Town before the SA20 Auction.
 He had been handed a R500,000 base price for the auction.
 On 9 September 2025, during the 2026 SA20 Auction, Brevis was bought by the Pretoria Capitals for a record-breaking R16.5 Million, surpassing Aiden Markram who was bought for R14 million by Durban's Super Giants in the same auction.

+On 19 January 2026, Brevis signed for the London Spirit as one of the 8 marquee players signed.